erobwen/liquid/readme.md

 # Real OOP for models

 Sometimes development takes two steps forward, and one step back.
 The shift for application development from compiled languages, to web development and dynamic languages has brought many advances.
 Yet, one thing seems to have been lost.
 When programs started to store their data persistently in primarily SQL databases, it became difficoult to transfer the long legacy of OOP from the compiled languages.
 In the 90'ties all programmers built deep inheritance hierarchies for their models, reusing code on a grand scale.
 Yet today, this practice almost seems lost.

 To handle inheritance in an SQL database, the programmer has to resort to either single table inheritance, or multi table inheritance, and neither is any good.
 Some frameworks tries to offer this as a functionality, but none of them has gained any popularity, perhaps because of the inherent complexity.

 What Liquid does, is that it tries to bring back true OOP for models, making it possible to once again build deep class hierarchies for increased code reuse.
-Currently, a graph database is used to make this possible, without increased complexity, but in the future a liquid/SQL adaptation might be created for supporting legacy projects.
+Currently, a schema-less NoSQL database is used to make this possible, without increased complexity.
+If there is a demand for it, a liquid/SQL adaptation might be created for supporting legacy projects.

 # Folder structure

 * Liquid
 	* LiquidNeo4JInterface   native Java wrapper for Neo4J (to be removed)
 	* public
 		* js
 			* liquid  -- The liquid libraries.
 Used on both client and server.
 			* **liquid_application**  -- This is where your application files go.
 Used on both client and server.
 	* views -- ejs files for your express server.
 	* **liquid.js** -- main starting point for liquid.
 	* controllers.js -- Controller definitions.
 	* liquidServer.js -- the part of the framework that only needs to reside on the server.

 # Simple demo videos